 - With checks, the main difference is that the transfer of funds involves a paper check rather than being handled digitally.
-The fact that paper is involved introduces the possibility of human error; check payments are also less reliable, since it can take weeks for a check to bounce.
+The fact that paper is involved introduces the possibility of human error; delays caused by mail processing, check payments are also less reliable, since it can take weeks for a check to bounce.

 ACH is a good solution for B2B transactions, where it’s usually considered to be a better alternative to credit cards.
 Why?

 2. It’s a simpler, more effective payment tool.
 ACH is appealing to both customers and merchants because of its convenience and ease of use.
-Plus, ACH transactions can be automated, which makes them appealing to customers (no remembering to write checks or running to the post office to drop them off) and to merchants (you don’t have to do anything at all!).
-And accepting ACH through a payment API makes an already simple transaction even more convenient for all parties involved.
+Plus, ACH transactions can be automated, which makes them appealing to customers since they don’t have to remember(to write checks or run to the post office to drop them off) and the benefit for merchants is (you don’t have to do anything at all!).
+As an accepting ACH through our payment API makes an already simple transaction even more convenient.

 3. It’s less expensive and more reliable than credit card transactions.
 You already know that banks and credit card issuers charge a fee for credit card transactions.
 And while there’s still a cost for processing ACH transactions, it’s considerably less.
 Also, unlike credit cards, checking accounts do not have an expiration date; your shoppers may switch credit card companies multiple times but they rarely switch banks, making ACH a better, more reliable, option.

 Here are a few stats if you need more convincing:

 ACH Network: Quick Statistics (stats provided by NACHA)

 - In 2017, ACH processed 21.5 billion transactions that were valued at over $46.8 trillion.

 - B2B transactions increased by 5.6% in 2017.